ajeandouble/cheatsheets/fullstack.md

 [Stackoverflow: Cors, is it a client-side thing, a server-sde thing or a transport-level thing?](https://stackoverflow.com/questions/36958999/cors-is-it-a-client-side-thing-a-server-side-thing-or-a-transport-level-thin)

 CORS is not security.
-The browser is responsive for setting the Origin Header.
+The browser is responsible for setting the Origin Header.
 It avoids attacks such as click jacking.

 >Browsers are in control of setting the Origin header, and users can't override this value.
 So you won't see the Origin header spoofed from a browser.
 A malicious user could craft a curl request that manually sets the Origin header, but this request would come from outside a browser, and may not have browser-specific info (such as cookies).
 Remember: CORS is not security.
 Do not rely on CORS to secure your site.
 If you are serving protected data, use cookies or OAuth tokens or something other than the Origin header to secure that data.
 The Access-Control-Allow-Origin header in CORS only dictates which origins should be allowed to make cross-origin requests.
 Don't rely on it for anything more.